-I had trouble falling asleep Saturday night, so I got up and eventually found myself “shopping the house” to accessorize my latest living room arrangement.
-(I was having family over the next day and wanted to make sure that everyone had a place to set their drinks.)
+I was having trouble falling asleep, so I got up and eventually found myself “shopping the house” to accessorize my latest living room arrangement.
+(I was having family over the next day and wanted to make sure that everyone had a place to set their drinks.

 To which Matt said, “It is now that you’re here.”